FadeDreams/goeventhub/README.md

 ## goeventhub

-`goeventhub` is a Go package that provides an event emitter implementation with support for event handlers and filters.
+`goeventhub` is a Go package that provides an event emitter implementation with support for event handlers, filters, asynchronous event processing, and contextual event handling.

 ### Installation